How to Achieve 60FPS Animations in React Native

 The importance of smooth 60FPS animations on mobile devices

-Mobile users are used to smooth and well-designed interfaces that quickly respond to their interactions and provide prompt visual feedback. ’ve explained in this article As a result, applications have to register a lot of animations in many places that will have to run while other work is happening.
+Mobile users are used to smooth and well-designed interfaces that quickly respond to their interactions and provide prompt visual feedback.
+As a result, applications have to register a lot of animations in many places that will have to run while other work is happening.

 With React Native, this story is a bit different.
 If you do not think about your animations top-down beforehand and choose the right tools to tackle this challenge, you’re on the best way to run into dropped frames sooner or later.